Guides that will send you packing.

 Of course, the above is just one possible scenario.
 It may be that both of you adapt equally well/badly to the new conditions and can draw pleasure/comfort from each other accordingly.
 People from Northern Europe seem particularly good at making the best of the windy conditions: while researching the first edition of this book we encountered a party of four Germans holding a farting competition, and one particularly talented Dutch pair who even managed a quick game of Name that Tune.
 (It probably won’t surprise you to know that all but one of the participants in these events was male.)

 And there are plenty of advantages in going with a friend too.
 There’s the companionship for a start.
-It’s also cheaper, because you’ll probably be sharing rooms, which always cuts the cost, and if you are planning on booking your climb through an agency in Tanzania your bargaining position is so much stronger if there are two of you.
+It’s also cheaper, because you’ll probably be sharing rooms, which always cuts the cost, and if you are planning on booking your climb after you’ve arrived in Tanzania your bargaining position is so much stronger if there are two of you.
 Having a companion also cuts the workload, enabling, for example, one to run off and find a room while the other looks after the luggage.
 It also saves your being paired with someone you don’t know when you book with an agency; someone who may snore or blow off more violently than your friend ever would.
-And, finally, if you do both make it to the top, it’s good to know that there will be somebody to testify to your achievements upon your return.
+And, finally, if you do both make it to the top, it’s good to know there will be somebody to testify to your achievements upon your return.

 Climbing Kili with a companion has its problems, but there’s no doubting the extra pleasure that can be gained as well.
 As the graffiti on the walls of the Kibo Huts tells us: ‘What does not break us makes us stronger’.
 If you are planning on travelling with a friend this, perhaps, should be your motto for the trek.

-. . .OR ON YOUR OWN?
+. . .
+OR ON YOUR OWN?

 Those without friends, or at least without friends willing to climb a mountain with them, should not worry.
-For one thing, you’ll never truly be on your own, simply because the park authorities forbid you from climbing without a guide (see previous page) and you’ll need at least one other crew member to act as porter.
-Furthermore, planning to go on your own means you can arrange the trek that you want; you choose the trail to follow, the time to go and for how long; the pace of the walk, the number of rest-stops, when to go to bed – these
+For one thing, you’ll never truly be on your own, simply because the park authorities forbid you from climbing without a guide (see p17) and you’ll probably need at least one other crew member to act as porter/cook.
+Furthermore, planning to go on your own means you can arrange the trek that you want; you choose the trail to follow, the time to go and for how long; the pace of the walk, the number of rest-stops, when to go to bed – these are all your decisions, and yours alone.
+You are the boss; you have nobody else’s feelings to consider but your own.

-Trekking by yourself is fun, and not the lonely experience many imagine; unless, of course, you enjoy the bliss of solitude and want to be alone.
+Trekking by yourself is fun and not the lonely experience many imagine; unless, of course, you enjoy the bliss of solitude and want to be alone.
 That’s the beauty of walking solo: everything is up to you.

 Budgeting